 The TOE is an integrated circuits (IC) providing a platform to a smart card operating system and smart card application software.
-A top level block diagram and a list of subsystems can be found within the TOE description of the Security Target [6], chapter 2.1.
+A top level block diagram and a list of subsystems can be found within the TOE description of the Security Target [7], chapter 2.1.

-The TOE provides a real 16-bit CPU-architecture and is compatible to the Intel 80251 architecture.
-The major components of the core system are the two CPUs (Central Processing Units), the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
-The two CPUs control each other in order to detect faults and serve by this for data integrity.
-The TOE implements a full 16 MByte linear addressable memory space for each privilege level, a simple scalable Memory Management concept and a scalable stack size.
-The flexible memory concept consists of ROM and Flashmemory as part of the non volatile memory (NVM), respectively EEPROM.
-For the EEPROM memory the Unified Channel Programming (UCP) memory technology is used.
+The TOE provides a 16-bit CPU-architecture and is compatible to the Intel 80251 architecture.
+The major components of the core system are the non-standard CPU, the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
+The TOE implements a 16-MByte linear addressable memory space, a simple scalable Memory Management concept and a scalable stack size.
+The flexible memory concept consists of ROM and SOLID FLASHTM.

-The two cryptographic co-processors serve the need of modern cryptography: The symmetric coprocessor (SCP) combines both AES and Triple-DES with dual-key or triple-key hardware acceleration.
-The Asymmetric Crypto Co-processor, called Crypto2304T in the following, is an optimized version of the Crypto@1408 used in the SLE88-family with performance improvements for RSA-2048 bit (4096-bit with CRT) and Elliptic Curve (EC) cryptography.
+The symmetric coprocessor (SCP) combines both AES and triple DES with dual-key or triple-key hardware acceleration.
+The asymmetric crypto coprocessor, called Crypto2304T in the following, supports RSA-2048 bit (4096-bit with CRT) and Elliptic Curve (EC) cryptography, for example.

-The software part of the TOE consists of the cryptographic RSA-, EC- and the SHA-2 libraries and the supporting Toolbox and Base libraries.
-If RSA or EC or Toolbox or combinations hereof are part of the shipment, automatically the Base library is included.
-The Base library provides the low level interface to the asymmetric cryptographic coprocessor and has no user available interface.
+The software part of the TOE consists of the cryptographic RSA-, EC- libraries and the supporting Toolbox and Base libraries.
+If RSA or EC or Toolbox or combinations hereof are part of the shipment, automatically the Base Library is included.
+The Base Library provides the low level interface to the asymmetric cryptographic coprocessor and has no user available interface.

-Part of the evaluation are the RSA straight operations with key length from 1024 Bits to 2048 Bits, and the RSA CRT operations with key lengths of 1024 Bits to 4096 Bits.
-Note that key lengths below 1024 Bits are not included in the certificate.
+Part of the evaluation are the RSA straight operations with key lengths from 1024 bits to 2048 bits, and the RSA CRT operations with key lengths of 1024 bits to 4096 bits.
+Note that key lengths below 1024 bits are not included in the certificate.

-The Flash Loader is a firmware located in the user-ROM and allowing downloading the user software or parts of it to the EEPROM flash memory.
+The Flash Loader is a firmware located in the user-ROM and allowing downloading the user software or parts of it to the EEPROM memory.
 After completion of the download the Flash Loader can be permanently deactivated by the user.

-For more details please refer to the Security Target [6], chapter 1.2 and 2.2.2.
+For more details please refer to the Security Target [6] and [7], chapter 1.2 and 2.2.2.